 Types of sleep problems

-Sleep problems revolve around difficulty in getting to sleep and/or maintaining sleep.
-Nervous stress, mild anxiety, complete or partial obstruction of the upper airways, shift work, reduced melatonin (your main sleep hormone) levels, night sweats, going to the bathroom, excessive sleepiness during the day, pregnancy or pain can all contribute to sleep problems.
+Sleep problems can involve difficulty getting to sleep and/or maintaining sleep.
+Nervous stress, mild anxiety, shift work, melatonin (your main sleep hormone) disruption, night sweats, going to the bathroom, excessive sleepiness during the day, pregnancy and pain can all contribute to sleep problems.

 The science of sleep